Schools as a Hub for Health

 - Results: The project has gained administrator buy-in and was featured in a December 2016 County Health Rankings & Roadmaps webinar.

-Schools as a Hub for Health is a learning community with multiple partners focusing on physical, mental, and social aspects of health.
+Schools as a Hub for Health, created by the Athens Creating Healthy Communities Coalition, is a learning community with multiple partners focusing on physical, mental, and social aspects of health.
 When local organizations were trying to find the best way to reach the county's population, they decided that schools could be the central location to provide community health programming and address health factors.
 School hubs target not only the students but also teachers, parents, and the larger community.

 Project coordinators saw strengths in what the schools were already doing to address community needs, like providing dental sealants and offering healthier concessions options.
 The hub creates a space where schools can learn what other schools are doing, and coalition members can provide resources to help school districts overcome barriers preventing them from replicating other districts' programs.